Vomet/Parts-Ordering-Automator/README.md

 For use in a specific Microsoft Access Database template.

 ## Prerequisites
 1. Download latest version of [AutoHotKey](https://www.autohotkey.com/).
-Note, the portable version is recommended.
+Note, the [portable version](https://www.autohotkey.com/download/) is recommended.
 2. Download this [repository](https://github.com/Vomet/Parts-Ordering-Automator/) as a ZIP file.
 3. Extract ZIP file.
 4. Run in AutoHotKey.

 ## Instructions
-1. Run `Parts Ordering.ahk`
+1. Ensure AutoHotKey is running.
+If portable, open the `.ahk` file with `AutoHotKeyU64.exe`.
+2. Open `Parts Ordering.ahk`.
+3. Ensure coordinates work on your computer.
+If not, use `WindowSpy.exe` in `AutoHotKey.zip`

 ### Hotkeys